JamesByers/GA-SEA-DAT1/README.md

 ### Class 1: Introduction to Data Science

 **Learning Objectives**
-* Describe what data science is and what problems it can solve
+* Describe what data science is and the types of problems it can solve
 * List at least 3 types of data
 * Describe at least two of the elements of the Final project requirements